 - “Another person who is white and male (for example) has been treated with discard by an employee, so their behaviour is not discriminatory towards you as a black male.”

 - “We have a manager/director/board member who is BAME, so we are ok.”

 These statements are what Mission Diverse diversity and inclusion consultants refer to as being “numerically diverse”.
 Numerical diversity highlights an organisations reactionary response to a lack of diversity and inclusion, where it’s only used to justify an employee’s or organisation’s lack of positive action.

 It’s also no surprise organisations and employees with this mindset never really move forward with the times and are seen as obsolete and ignorant to the wants and needs of key stakeholders such as clients, consumers and other employees.

-Numerical diversity and statements alike, are also used as an excuse by organisations and employees in managerial positions to dismiss unfair and unequal practices and workplace treatment of underrepresented staff.
+Many diversity and inclusion consultants highlight numerical diversity and statements alike, are also used as an excuse by organisations and employees in managerial positions to dismiss unfair and unequal practices and workplace treatment of underrepresented staff.
 As a result, this deflection towards numerical diversity means employees and organisations miss the issues they face, resulting in a reduction in active engagement in workplace diversity and inclusivity.

-Diversity and inclusion in the workplace are still concerns for most UK businesses and organisations, with many employees still facing discrimination based on their personal and protected characteristics.
+As diversity and inclusion consultants we understand Diversity and inclusion in the workplace are still concerns for most UK businesses and organisations, with many employees still facing discrimination based on their personal and protected characteristics.
 But unfortunately, employees who experience discrimination are unlikely to report it, out of fear of experiencing further discrimination or poor treatment, not being believed, discredited, or purposeful ignorance on the part of the organisation and internal employees conducting the “investigation”.

 Employees have also stated when they have experienced discrimination or racism, they are either ignored, dismissed or gaslit (all common and inappropriate by employers) when reports of discrimination are made.